-- Sections 1 and 4: Addresses two provisions directing political parties how to select the electors.
+- Sections 1 and 4: Removes two provisions directing political parties how to select the electors.
 In 1961, the legislature directed that a party convention select electors (K.S.A.
 25-301).
 In 1981, the legislature directed that the state committee of a political party select electors (K.S.A.
 25-804).
 A state party committee and a party convention are two materially different methods, and neither is defined in statute.
-A series of U.S. Supreme Court decisions in the 1980s and 1990s established that state governments have very limited authority to tell a political party how to conduct internal business.
-As a result, most Kanas laws regulating political parties were repealed in 1990, but these two provisions were overlooked. - Section 4: Clarifies how political parties without a state party affiliate and independent candidates select their electors.
-It also establishes, for the first time, a deadline to notify the Secretary of State of the electors' names. - Section 6: Repeals K.S.A.
+A series of U.S. Supreme Court decisions in the 1980s established that state governments have very limited authority to tell a political party how to conduct internal business, and the two provisions should have been removed in 1990. - Section 4: Clarifies how political parties without a state party affiliate and independent candidates select their electors.
+It also establishes a deadline for all parties or candidates to notify the Secretary of State of the electors' names. - Section 6: Repeals K.S.A.
 25-803, which set compensation for electors at \$3 a day and 15 cents per mile.
 This amount was established in 1868 and has never changed.
 To our knowledge, compensation has never been requested by an elector.

-These provisions are necessary to update statutes while remaining consistent with current state law.
+These provisions are necessary to update state law before the 2024 presidential election.
 We respectfully request the committee's consideration and approval passage of HB2087.